Keystone College

-Keystone College is a private college in Northeastern Pennsylvania.
+Keystone College is a private college in northeastern Pennsylvania, United States.
 Although the college's official mailing address is La Plume, Pennsylvania in Lackawanna County, much of the campus is in Factoryville in Wyoming County.
-It was founded in 1868 and enrolls approximately 1,300 students in around 40 undergraduate and graduate degree programs.
+It was founded in 1868 and enrolls approximately 1,200 students in around 40 undergraduate and graduate degree programs.
+In November 2024, following over a decade of enrollment and revenue decreases, the college's accreditor, by the Middle States Commission on Higher Education (MSCHE), planned to withdraw its accreditation, but the decision on an exact withdrawal date is now subject to an appeal.

 History

-Keystone Academy was founded in 1868 by John Howard Harris.
+"Keystone Academy" was founded in 1868 by John Howard Harris.
 The academy was originally chartered by the Commonwealth of Pennsylvania in 1868, with instruction beginning the following year in the local Baptist church in Factoryville.
 At the time it was chartered, Keystone Academy was the only high school between Binghamton, New York and Scranton, Pennsylvania.
-Louis Arthur Watres was a longtime trustee of Keystone Military Academy, and was one of the leaders who transformed the school into Scranton-Keystone Junior College in 1934.
+Louis Arthur Watres was a longtime trustee of Keystone Military Academy, and was one of the leaders who transformed the school into "Scranton-Keystone Junior College" in 1934.
 Laurence Hawley Watres succeeded his father as a trustee, and remained on the board until 1962, when he was designated a trustee emeritus.
-In 1944, the name was shortened to Keystone Junior College.
+In 1944, the name was shortened to "Keystone Junior College".
 The current name Keystone College was adopted in 1995.